rafaelmardojai/blanket/README.md

 </p>

 ## Description
 Improve focus and increase your productivity by listening to different sounds.
-Or allows you to fall asleep in a noisy environment.
+Blanket can also be used to help you to fall asleep in a noisy environment.

 ## Install